pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Though flying economy on a crowded flight captained by Pliers, who had disliked me since day one, I enjoyed school.
 After everything that happened, with my parents arguing and despising each other but not divorcing, home felt like a delayed train full of crying babies and screaming Karens.
 Imagine sitting on this train, would you try to calm your fellow passengers?
 Probably not, for you knew this would be a lost cause.
 When the nuisance was really getting to you, the Karens putting their stinky feet on your tray table, the babies pouring drinks on your newly polished boots and freshly pressed suit, would you try to fight it?
 Maybe yes, and then you would still lose and regret that you tried.
 It was poor luck that you ended up in this situation, and you must patiently wait for a good escape window to open up.

 Secondary’s school’s dullness and repetitiveness was on a whole other level, but I stopped slamming desks and calling out teachers - I had realised this was a systematic issue and had nothing to do with any individual teacher.
 My protest turned silent: I simply stopped doing homework and was quite often barred from entering the classroom because of it.
 Pliers would sentence me to run laps around the schoolyard or sweep fallen leaves.
 To be fair, getting a bit of exercise wasn’t entirely bad, as I was scrawny and had always failed my physical assessments.
 Thanks to the daily exercise, I got full marks within a few months.
 The leaf sweeping was also oddly therapeutic.
 Sisyphean, almost.
 Especially in autumn, when I had to shovel up sodden leaves from several old sycamore trees.
-I heard these trees were later cut down because some boys tried running up the trunks to see how far they could go – another Sisyphean effort, I suppose.
+I heard these trees were later cut down because some boys tried running up the trunks to see how far they could go.
+Another Sisyphean effort, I suppose.

 Unfortunately, things weren’t so great once you considered that our city had terrible air quality (before Xi’s crackdown on pollution), and the track wasn’t rubber or turf, just bare dirt.
 Pliers had worse punishments for others.
 In addition to pinching, she enjoyed making students write “I must not…” lines like Dolores Umbridge.
 Without the bleeding magic ink, thankfully, but a hundred times over.